 Why is reading speed important at university?

-This is the first of three lessons about Improving Reading Speed.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Improving Reading Speed.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce and importance of reading speed